Jim Ignatowski: On the show

 Reverend Jim's introduction to the crew at the Sunshine Cab Company was a guest appearance in Season 1, Episode 8, when he presided over a "paper marriage" between Latka Gravas, the cab company's immigrant mechanic (played by Andy Kaufman), and a prostitute, so Latka could stay in the United States.
 Jim appeared again in Season 2, Episode 3, "Reverend Jim: A Space Odyssey" in which he was first hired as a driver after drugging Louie De Palma, the head dispatcher (played by Danny DeVito).
 He became a regular on the show by episode 10.
 As the series progressed, the "Reverend" aspect of the character was less frequently mentioned.

 Jim was an endless trove of eccentricities, most of which could be traced to his drug intake.
 He lived in a condemned building; bought a racehorse he renamed Gary (to erase his "slave name") and kept him in his living room; spent a considerable period of time trying to become the "perfect" cabbie only to spend all his earnings on a wall of TVs; and dismantled his van to build a castle for Elaine Nardo (played by Marilu Henner).
 He screamed in his sleep and thought weekends were nine days long because "we switched to the metric system."
-His drug expertise allowed him to identify the coca leaves (from which cocaine is made) in Latka's cookies—"Southern Peru, '74, before the rains"—much like a sommelier describing a vintage.
+His drug expertise allowed him to identify the coca leaves (from which cocaine is made) in Latka's cookies—"Southern Peru, '74, before the rains"—much like a sommelier describing subtleties of wine.
 His heroes were St. Thomas Aquinas, Mahatma Gandhi, Alan Alda, and his dispatcher Louie De Palma, who treated him quite poorly and took advantage of him at every opportunity.
 Jim admitted to being a Trekkie, although he believed that the leader of the Romulans was portrayed incorrectly.
 His dream date, arranged by Latka and Latka's wife Simka (played by Carol Kane), was with Marcia Wallace.
 Jim was obsessed with her role on The Bob Newhart Show, so much so that he wrote lyrics for the opening theme that started "Here comes Bob and Carol..."
 Jim's favorite movie was E.T.
 In later episodes he wore an "E.T." button on his denim jacket.

 At one point, his last known address was a 1963 Volkswagen.
 When his father died and left him $3.5 million, his family stepped in to keep him from receiving his inheritance.
 Ultimately, he was able to get his money, and (in season 5, episode 22) wound up buying the cabbies' favorite hangout, Mario's, and renaming it Jim's Mario's.
 Jim received a cassette in his father's will.
 It contained Stevie Wonder singing "You Are the Sunshine of My Life".